Review of The Dreamthief's Daughter

 As with many Eternal Champion stories there are mirrored plots that overlap across time and space given the physical structure of Moorcock’s fictional worlds known as the Multiverse.
-Count Ulric von Bek struggles to maintain his dignity and that of the German people as Nazis gain control of the country and take an occult interest artifacts long held by the Bek family.
+Count Ulric von Bek struggles to maintain his dignity and that of the German people as Nazis gain control of the country and take an occult interest artifacts long held in trust by the Bek family.

 The only hope for both men is Oona, a strange woman and daughter of an alleged dreamthief known to Elric.
 It is Oona who can travel the Multiverse and bring both heroes together in order to combat the unholy union between Nazi Germany and the nearly unstoppable forces of Gaynor the Damned.

 The density of the novel comes from Mookcock's understanding of the Multiverse.
 Fortunately, Ulric is clueless enough about the subject, so he seeks the answers to the same questions many readers will ask such as how does the same person exist simultaneously in two places.
 This situation provides a good entry point for readers wanting to get into stories of Elric and others who hold the title of Eternal Champion.
 Those more familiar with Moorcock’s work will have a leg up on the complexity of the Multiverse, but the addition of new characters and new threats will keep them on their toes.